thecog19/HATETRIS-public-beamsearch/README.md

 2. Wells are taken at random from the beam search results.
 Each well is used to run a small beam of width `TRAINING_BEAM_WIDTH` for at most `TRAINING_BEAM_DEPTH` steps **without** the quiescent lookahead; the best heuristic in that beam is used as the training target for that well.
 If the beam does not last `TRAINING_BEAM_DEPTH` steps, the well's training target is -1.0.
 3. A new network is trained by taking the previous network and backpropagating the wells and training targets gathered in step 2.
 This new network is used for the next generation of training.

-Our results from training with nearly-default parameters showed rapid improvement.
+Our results from training with nearly-default parameters showed rapid improvement; the table below lists the scores of the networks on the master beam searches, and the scores those same networks would have achieved on the master beam searches without the quiescence lookahead.
 Random initialization (and the fact that we modified this code and its default parameters several times during training) will ensure that no two runs are identical; still, we'd expect these general trends to hold when training beams of width ~10^6:

 | Generation | Score w/ Quiescence | Score w/o Quiescence |
 |------------|---------------------|----------------------|